 - Complete the remainder of the form with your faculty supervisor, and obtain faculty signature.

-- Submit the form to the office of the Associate Dean for Undergraduate Students (JO 4.510).
-Once the Associate Dean has signed the application, the academic advisor will enroll the student in the independent studies course.
+- Submit the form to the A&H Director of Advising (JO 4.805).
+Once the Associate Dean/Director of Advising has signed the application, A&H will enroll the student in the independent studies course.